 Perhaps this revelation about the brevity of subjective time has left you in a hurry to complete today's puzzle.
 In that case, read on below for a few clues to point you in the right direction!
 Or if you really want to get on with it, you can scroll down below the video for the answer in full.

 Looking for today's solution?
-Check out the Wordle answer for Friday 9 December!
+Check out the Wordle hint and answer for Monday 25th September!

 Wordle November 1 hints